Qovery/qovery-client-go/docs/ReferenceObjectStatus.md

 `func (o *ReferenceObjectStatus) HasLastDeploymentDate() bool`

 HasLastDeploymentDate returns a boolean if a field has been set.

+### GetIsPartLastDeployment

+`func (o *ReferenceObjectStatus) GetIsPartLastDeployment() bool`

+GetIsPartLastDeployment returns the IsPartLastDeployment field if non-nil, zero value otherwise.

+### GetIsPartLastDeploymentOk

+`func (o *ReferenceObjectStatus) GetIsPartLastDeploymentOk() (*bool, bool)`

+GetIsPartLastDeploymentOk returns a tuple with the IsPartLastDeployment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsPartLastDeployment

+`func (o *ReferenceObjectStatus) SetIsPartLastDeployment(v bool)`

+SetIsPartLastDeployment sets IsPartLastDeployment field to given value.

+### HasIsPartLastDeployment

+`func (o *ReferenceObjectStatus) HasIsPartLastDeployment() bool`

+HasIsPartLastDeployment returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)